 Cell Disruption / Cell Lysis

-Sonicantion is fine for lysing individual cells but often it does not do so equally.
-Also ,Sonication is not usually powerful enough to disrupt tough cell membranes.
+Sonication is fine for lysing individual cells, but often it does not do so equally.
+Also, Sonication is not usually powerful enough to disrupt tough cell membranes.

-Advantages of our HPH technology for Cell Lysis:
+Advantages of our HPH technology for cell lysis:

 - better at lysing 'tough' cells - the powerful, and controllable, mechanical pressure, our HPH technology is well-matched with organisms such as Bacteria, Yeast, and Fungus, whose tough cell walls need to be broken open.